DEC-QED: A flux-based 3D electrodynamic modeling approach to superconducting circuits and materials: Electrodynamics with coarse-grained flux variables

 The use of this edge-based flux field in this work is partially motivated by its connection to the gauge-invariant phase difference $\varphi$ across a JJ, which serves as the foundation for the lumped-element formulation of cQED~\cite{devoret_JJphase_fundamentals_2021}:

 with $\theta_1$ and $\theta_2$ being the phases of the condensate wavefunction at the two insulator-superconductor interfaces of the junction.
 This is equivalent to the coarse-grained edge field $\varphi=-\frac{q}{\hbar}\int\!{\bf A}' \cdot {\bf d\ell}$ over a single edge spanning the insulator of a JJ.
-The flux-based description of cQED is generalized to the three-dimensional domain of the full system using the definitions in Eqs.~(\ref{eq:psi_define})-(\ref{eq:phip_define}), thereby enabling the extension of flux-based techniques for treating superconducting circuits in 3D.
-This approach allows for a complete understanding of the behavior of a JJ to be obtained by examining the coarse-grained result, rather than the detailed microscopic dynamics within it (see Sec.~\ref{sec:JJdynamics} for a detailed numerical analysis of the physics of a JJ).
+It is generally believed that the interaction of the JJ with its surrounding electromagnetic environment is fully encoded in its critical current and the gauge-invariant flux $\varphi$.
+DEC-QED generalizes this idea of coarse-grained encoding to all of space using the definitions in Eqs.~(\ref{eq:psi_define})-(\ref{eq:phip_define}).
+This allows us to extend the flux-based description of cQED to the three-dimensional domain of the full system, thereby enabling the generalization of techniques in one-dimensional cQED to treat superconducting circuits in 3D.
+Looked from the prism of DEC-QED, one may explain the success of cQED in describing JJ-based electrical circuits as follows: From the point of view of the accurately capturing the dynamics of the {\it coarse-grained fields} across the entire 3D domain, it is not necessary to resolve the microscopic details of light-matter dynamics inside the JJ.
+On the other hand, should a detailed study of microscopic dynamics within a JJ be desired, or for more complicated junctions, DEC-QED can still capture the dynamics by refining mesh density inside the junction (see Sec.~\ref{sec:JJdynamics} for a detailed numerical analysis of the physics of a JJ, and how coarse-graining accurately captures results captured by finer meshes).